-In my original Visualforce page, it seemed logical that if I set the recipient email field to be required, all would work as expected.
+In my original Visualforce page, it seemed logical that if I set the recipient email field as required, all would work as expected.
 However, defining the field as required prevented my custom action in my page controller from firing and entering the email address.

 Original Page Controller